meucciilunga/biostat777-intro-meucci-ilunga/README.md

 ## Project 1 - 140.777

-This repository contains the source files, configuration, and style definitions for a Quarto-based website titled for Project 1 of the JHU-BSPH course 140.777.
+This repository contains the source files, configuration, and style definitions for a Quarto-based website for Project 1 of the JHU-BSPH course 140.777.
 The website is built to showcase basic information about my academic and professional background.

+Link to deployed site: **[insert here]**

 ## Table of Contents